Ashik384/advanced-marquee-effect/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create stunning, smooth, and customizable scrolling text marquees effect in Elementor with advanced features like speed, direction, style, and icon support.
+Create stunning, smooth, and customizable scrolling marquees effect in Elementor with advanced features like speed, direction, style, and icon support.

 == Description ==
 The **Advanced Marquee Effect for Elementor** plugin provides a powerful and highly customizable solution for adding dynamic **scrolling text marquees** and **smooth marquee carousels** to your Elementor-powered website.
 With comprehensive control over speed, direction, style, and content, this plugin enables you to effortlessly create engaging **text ticker effects** using simple text, HTML, or icons.

-Featuring a dedicated **Text Marquee Effect Widget** for Elementor, this plugin simplifies the process of integrating eye-catching marquee animations into your pages.
+Featuring a dedicated **Text Marquee Effect Widget** for Elementor, this plugin simplifies the process of integrating eye-catching marquee animations into your website.
 Designed for ease of use, the widget allows you to implement and customize marquee effects with just a few clicks, eliminating the need for complex coding.

-Fully responsive and optimized for all screen sizes, the **Advanced Marquee Effect for Elementor** plugin ensures a seamless and professional user experience across devices.
-With its flexibility and robust functionality, this plugin enhances user engagement and boosts the visual appeal of your website.

 **Key Features:**
 - Create smooth scrolling text, HTML, or icons